joelparkerhenderson/simple_shipping/README.markdown

 ```

 ## Specific extra options
-You can customize request using specific for service options passing an options hash
+You can customize the request using specific options for the service by passing an options hash:

 ### FedEx extra options
 * *:dropoff_type* (see `SimpleShipping::Fedex::ShipmentBuilder::DROPOFF_TYPES` for available values)